MubbashirAliMinhas/authentication-system-using-elysiajs/README.md

 This is an authentication system built using elysiajs Following features are included,
--Permission based roles
+- Permission based roles
--Verify account and forgot password
+- Verify account and forgot password

 To install dependencies: